lore95/DataFusion/src/DataFusionExe/ImageRecognition/ReadMe.txt

-This section will be used for the code implemented for creating an image recognition app
+IMAGE RECOGNITION APP

+This section contains the code for developing the image recognition app used in this project.
+The app leverages machine learning models to detect and track specific body movements, contributing to the analysis of post-surgery knee rehabilitation.
+The image recognition system is designed to provide accurate and real-time data on the patient's movement, which is integrated with force sensor data for a comprehensive evaluation.